Umkus/lambda-layer-sharp/README.md

 # AWS Sharp layer
-This AWS lambda layer contains a pre-built [sharp](https://www.npmjs.com/package/sharp) npm library, so that you could "just use" it in your lambda code:
+This AWS lambda layer contains a latest pre-built vanilla [sharp](https://www.npmjs.com/package/sharp) npm library, so that you could "just use" it in your lambda code:

 ```javascript
 import sharp from 'sharp'
 // ...
 ```

-It holds only necessary files to minimize its weight (16Mb).
+It contains only necessary files to minimize its weight (16Mb).
-It also supports all currently supported AWS lambda node runtimes (>=`nodejs14.x`) and architectures (`x86_64` and `arm64`).
+It also supports all current AWS lambda node runtimes (>=`nodejs14.x`) and architectures (`x86_64` and `arm64`).

 # Getting
 A pre-built layer zip file is available on the [Releases page](../../releases).